 Though the name is misleading, athlete’s foot isn’t subject only to those who play sports.
 Everyone is at risk of developing athlete’s foot and therefore should be aware of the signs of symptoms so proper foot care can be taken.
 A podiatrist is the best doctor to visit for any questions about treatment or diagnosis.

-If you think you may have athlete’s foot or are experiencing other uncomfortable symptoms in your feet, give our office a call today.
+If you are in the Idaho Falls area and think you may have athlete’s foot or are experiencing other uncomfortable symptoms in your feet, give our office a call today.